mpetersen/spring-boot-docker/README.md

 # Spring-Boot Docker Demo Project

 This demo project shows how to run a Spring-Boot application inside a docker container - including hot reloading classes.

-## Setup

-To run this project change into the `docker/` directory and run `docker-compose up`.
-Then you can access the application by calling `http://<IP address of your docker container>:8080`.

-	# cd docker/
-	# docker-compose up

-## Debugging
+## Running and Debugging

-The current version starts a remote debugging session at port 5005.
+Change into the `docker` directory.
+This directory contains the `Dockerfile` and `docker-compose` files, and two shell scripts for running or debugging the application.

+To start the container normally, start the `./run.sh` script.

+To debug the application, start the `./debug.sh` script and connect the remote debugging session to port `5005` of the container (get the IP of your docker-machine by running `docker-machine ip <name-of-machine>`).

 ## Check hot-reloading classes